sheepjian/es-reactjs-practice/README.md

-## es6-react-boilerplate
+## es6-react-tutroail

-To use, first download the repository,then do
+To use, first git clone the repository,then do

 <code>$ npm install</code>

 on your terminal.
-After that, either navigate to the file in your browser, or start a http server like this
+After that, start a browser-sync server like this

-<code> $ python -m SimpleHTTPServer 3000</code>
+<code> gulp </code>

-and go to localhost:3000 to see the project.
+Now you can enjoy the coding and watch immediate change in the browser.